LangeJustin/Vorto-Website/content/tutorials/index.md

       # constants
       ultrasonic_ranger = 3
 ```

-**Function `periodicAction`.**

-The function `periodicAction` is called periodically every `timePeriod` seconds.
+- The function `periodicAction` is called periodically every `timePeriod` seconds.
 It is meant to periodically read your sensor’s values and transmit them using the thing type as a data model layer and the Paho MQTT Client.

 - Read the data and assign it to the functional block properties: